 What is a micro niche site?

 For example, you might make a website all about school snacks for kids.
-You could post recipes or snack ideas or research on which snacks have the most sugar – whatever you want.
+You could post recipes or snack ideas or summaries on which snacks have the most sugar - whatever you want.

 A micro niche site is just a more narrowed down version of that.
-For example, you might build a site about school snacks for kid’s with allergies (or vegetarians or diabetes).
-Not the greatest example but hopefully you get what I’m saying.
-The overall idea of the site is to give information to people about a very specific topic.
+For example, you might build a site about school snacks for kid's with allergies (or vegetarians or diabetes).
+Not the best example but hopefully you get the idea.
+The goal of the site is to give information to people about a very specific topic.
 Because your site is so niche, it makes it easier for people to find you.

 How to build a micro niche site

 As you know I like to keep things super simple around here, so I broke this down into 4 simple steps.
 To build a micro niche site you need to:

 - Get a website up and running (duh).